The Literary Gift Company

 We create so much more than simply providing shelf space – but our operation and efficiencies wowed Dani.
 She soon realized it would be more cost-effective to outsource fulfillment to James and James.

 “We were running out of space,” she says.
 “Where we’re based in Reading, it’s not easy to find mixed use office and storage.
 Even if we did find somewhere, it would be expensive to have something big enough to cope with the extremes of Christmas.
 We wouldn’t need all of the space all year round.”

 “At the busiest times of year, we were struggling to keep up with orders and working quite odd hours.
 There’s no way we could’ve managed the volume of orders we receive at Christmas now.
 Outsourcing was definitely the right thing to do.”

 Using James and James has enabled The Literary Gift Company to grow at an impressive rate – the business has more than doubled its turnover in the last four years and now has over 2,000 gifts in its range.

 Dani cites James and James’s ControlPort technology, integration with Shopify and adaptable service as key benefits.
 The biggest, however, has been the time she’s saved.

-“Part of the reason for outsourcing was to spend more time planning – thinking about next year and the year after, not how many orders are coming in tomorrow,” says Dani.
+“Part of the reason for outsourcing was to spend more time planning – thinking about next year and the year after, not how many orders are coming in tomorrow,” said Dani.

-“If you’re looking to develop your business, outsourcing your fulfilment is an opportunity to focus.
+“If you’re looking to develop your business, outsourcing your fulfillment is an opportunity to focus.
 It gives you the brainspace to think about growth, not worry about the day-to-day.”